-If you’re after some decent riding (who isn’t?) then you’ve come to the right place.
-It may not have the rugged mountains of the north but this 13-mile stretch of the B3306 certainly makes up for it with stunning views of the coast and exhilerating riding.
+If you’re after some spectacular riding (who isn’t?) then you’ve come to the right place.
+Cornwall may not have the rugged mountains of the north but this 13-mile stretch of the B3306 certainly makes up for it with stunning views of the coast and exhilarating riding.

 It’s also worth noting that even though it’s not a mountain pass, it still has plenty of sweeping bends, short straights and tight corners to keep you honest.
 The great thing about this road is that it has always got something new to throw at you just around the corner.
 It’s certainly not a ride where you can lose attention.

 Another great thing about this ride is that once you’ve had enough of the absorbing S bends and sweeping corners, you’ll be able to explore some of Cornwall’s finest towns, villages and beaches.
 St Ives is extremely popular with locals and for good reason, while St Just is quaint and well worth sticking around for.
 For those wanting to relax on glorious, golden sands after the ride, Sennen Cove is just around the corner.

 How to do it